brandonc/ex/README.md

         // called once for each word, with 'w' containing the match value.
     });

-Captures and capture groups, if used, are given as parameters.
+Captures and capture groups, if used, are given as parameters!

     string response = @"HTTP/1.1 200 OK
         Server: nginx/1.0.4